maximilionus/dotfiles/byedpi/instructions.md

 ```
 <b>If you do not see an interface with the name of `byedpi-tun` something is wrong and you must make it appear first.</b>

-If you encounter a message saying `RTNETLINK answers: File exists` restart your machine and check that an interface `byedpi-tun` exists.
+If you encounter a message saying `RTNETLINK answers: File exists` restart your machine, run step 5 command again and check that an interface `byedpi-tun` exists.
 If it's there you can continue.

 6) Make `byedpictl.sh` executable `chmod +x byedpictl.sh`
 7) Run `sudo ./byedpictl.sh tun start` to enable full traffic tunneling.
 That will tunnel `byedpi` obfuscated traffic through `hev-socks5-tunnel`.
 We can change `start` argument to `stop` or `restart`.